top of page

 “God spends the day elsewhere, but He sleeps in Rwanda”, is an old saying in Rwanda.

 This quote explains the beautiful land that Rwanda is.
 The country is so beautiful that God himself spends the night there and makes it His home.
-Rwanda is one of the most picturesque countries in the world and there are many interesting facts about Rwanda which are less known.
+Rwanda is one of the most picturesque countries in the world and there are many interesting facts and travel tips about Rwanda which are less known.

 Beautiful Rwanda